Two Duke employees volunteer annually at the Durham Rescue Mission, one of the city’s oldest and largest long-term homeless shelters.

 David Cash, volunteer and donor relations coordinator with the Durham Rescue Mission, nominated both employees for the award.

-Because the Durham Rescue Mission nominated the recipients, the nonprofit will receive a $200 contribution in the award recipients’ names from the Duke-Durham Neighborhood Partnership, which is part of the Duke Office of Durham and Regional Affairs.
+Because the Durham Rescue Mission nominated the recipients, the nonprofit will receive a $200 contribution in the award recipients’ names from the Duke-Durham Neighborhood Partnership, which is part of the Duke Office of Durham and Community Affairs.

 “I am so pleased to witness each year the generous way our Duke University and Duke University Health System employees give back to the community,” said Sam Miglarese, director of the Duke-Durham Neighborhood Partnership.
 “We are proud of Kim and Rodney and delighted to celebrate their service.”